acolby/proxyload/README.md

 - **Contract-Driven**: Type-safe interfaces ensure correctness.
 - **Variation-Ready**: Built-in support for A/B testing.
 - **Versioned**: All variations follow `[TYPE]/[NAME]/[VARIATION]/[VERSION].js`.
-- **Tooling-Oriented**: Auto-discoverable by Arbiter-compatible tools.
+- **Tooling-Oriented**: Auto-discoverable by ProxyLoad-compatible tools.
 - **Runtime-Interop**: Swappable at runtime if the contract is upheld.

 ---